gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ones.
-In case there are no common set of supported solutions that are accepted by the responder, and the endpoints policy require secured association it SHALL reply with an ABORT chunk, include the error cause "Error in DTLS Chunk" {{eprotect}} and containing the Extra Cause "No Common Protection Solution" {{enocommonpsi}}.
+In case there are no common set of supported solutions that are accepted by the responder, and the endpoints policy require secured association it SHALL reply with an ABORT chunk, include the error cause "No Common Protection" (TBA11) (see {{SCTP-new-errors}}).
 Otherwise, the responder MAY send an INIT-ACK without the DTLS 1.3 Chunk Protected Association parameter to indicate it is willing to create a session without security.

 Additionally, an SCTP Endpoint acting as responder willing to support only protected associations shall consider an INIT chunk not containing